-BPQ32 includs a Rig Control feature, which allows applications to control the frequency and operating mode
+BPQ32 includes a Rig Control feature, which allows applications to control the frequency and operating mode

 It has support for Flex, ICOM , Kenwood and Yaesu rigs, but not all models are supported.

-It also provides a PTT interface for use by the ARDOP, WINMOR or other soundcard modes.
+It provides a PTT interface for use by ARDOP, WINMOR, VARA or other soundcard modems.